Optimal Top-Two Method for Best Arm Identification and Fluid Analysis: Conclusion

 \section{Conclusion}

 We considered the best-arm identification problem under the popular top-2 framework.
 In the literature, top-2 framework involves sequentially identifying the empirical best arm and the most-likely challenger arm, and sampling the empirical best with probability $\beta$ and the other with the complimentary probability.
-However, optimal $\beta$ was not known. \citep{mukherjee2023best} recently proposed a deterministic rule for deciding between the empirical best and the challenger arm.
+However, optimal $\beta$ was not known. \cite{mukherjee2023best} recently proposed a deterministic rule for deciding between the empirical best and the challenger arm.
 In this paper, we have provided a most natural first order optimality condition based rule to help decide between the two.
-We showed that our associated algorithm is asymptotically optimal, and empirically performs better than \citep{mukherjee2023best} both in sample and computational complexity.
+We showed that our associated algorithm is asymptotically optimal, and empirically performs better than \cite{mukherjee2023best} both in sample and computational complexity.
 Our another key contribution was to identify the underlying limiting ordinary differential equation based fluid dynamics that our algorithm tracks.
-This structure also helps prove convergence of the proposed algorithm.
+This structure also provides important insights which help prove convergence of the proposed algorithm.

-{\bf Acknowledgements:} {\em We thank Arun Suggala and Karthikeyan Shanmugam from Google Research Bangalore for initial discussions on this project.
-They are not co-authors on their insistence.
+{\bf Acknowledgments:} {\em We thank Arun Suggala and Karthikeyan Shanmugam from Google Research Bangalore for initial discussions on this project.
 The second and the third author initiated this work while visiting Google Research in Bangalore. }